 Italian Pasta Salad

 For the Pepperoni Pasta Salad:

-- 1 small orange or yellow bell pepper, cored and diced
+- 1 small orange or yellow bell pepper cored and diced (or yellow bell pepper)

-- 1 (2.25 ounce) can sliced black olives, rinsed and drained
+- 2.5 ounces sliced black olives rinsed and drained (1 small can)

 - 1 tablespoon red wine vinegar